top of page

 It removes doubt.

-The SMB-02 has consistently done that for me.
+The SMB-02 does that for me.

 Comments